 - Undergraduate Cooperative Education & Internship Program (CEIP) at Virginia Tech.

 - The Graduate School administers Graduate Student Cooperative Education Program.

 - This is sometimes a first way to get a foot in the door of an organization or career field.
 Volunteer work can be something you do as an individual, or as part of club or organization involvement.

 - Volunteering can develop skills and experience that you can list on your resume and thus can be a stepping stone to help you get other kinds of experience.
 Volunteering shows initiative; always a good thing.

 - Volunteering has intrinsic value and can be a source of personal reward.
-Viewed by others, consider both the amount of time and your responsibilities in your volunteer work.
+It is also viewed positively by future employers.
+Consider both the amount of time and your responsibilities in your volunteer work.
 A volunteer position that spans a semester or a year or longer, involves several hours per week, and allows for increasing responsibility may be just as beneficial as another experience that is labelled as an internship.
 This will depend on the career field and the nature and scope of your work.